ehlesp/smallab-k8s-pve-guide/G906 - Appendix 06 ~ K3s cluster with two or more server nodes.md

 This appendix chapter summarizes what to add or just do differently on the procedures explained in the [chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md), with the goal of creating a K3s cluster with two server nodes.

-> [!IMPORTANT]
-> **You cannot reuse the single-node cluster built with this guide**\
+> [!IMPORTANT] You cannot turn this guide's single-node Proxmox VE cluster into a multiserver one
-> You cannot convert a single-node cluster setup that uses the embedded SQLite database into a multiserver one.
+> It is not possible to convert a single-node Proxmox VE cluster setup that uses the embedded SQLite database into a multiserver one.
 You have to do a clean new install of the K3s software, although you can reuse the VMs you already have.

 ## Add a new VM to act as the second server node